 As the executives applaud, the PM holds up a hand for silence and says, “That’s Eastern Standard Time,” and flashes a shy smile as the executives go wild with excitement and awe.

 Executive sponsors who live in this fantasyland think that projects have no risk.
 Budgets and completion dates can be set in stone and any failure to hit them means that someone goofed off and didn’t do their duty to the organization.

 In this project approval fantasyland, a project is a machine.
-The executives push buttons and twirl some dials and the project machine spits out the result on time and within budget.
+The executives push buttons and twirl some dials and the project machine spits out any result they want within whatever duration and budget they set.
 Sponsors merely give project managers the budgets and completion dates and they all come true with a little hard work.
-If an executive wants a project result early, it is just a matter of twisting the “due date dial”.
+If an executive wants a project result early, it is just a matter of tweeking the “due date dial.”

 This project approval fantasy triggers a lot of destructive executive behavior: